lancedb/lancedb/docs/src/search.md

 ## Binary vector

 LanceDB supports binary vectors as a data type, and has the ability to search binary vectors with hamming distance.
-The binary vectors are stored as uint8 arrays (every 8 bits are stored as a byte).:
+The binary vectors are stored as uint8 arrays (every 8 bits are stored as a byte):

 !!! note
     The dim of the binary vector must be a multiple of 8.
 A vector of dim 128 will be stored as a uint8 array of size 16.

 === "Python"

+    === "sync API"

     ```python
+    --8<-- "python/python/tests/docs/test_binary_vector.py:imports"

     --8<-- "python/python/tests/docs/test_binary_vector.py:sync_binary_vector"

-    --8<-- "python/python/tests/docs/test_binary_vector.py:async_binary_vector"
     ```

 ## Output search results